ioccc-src/winner/2013/misaka/README.md

 ### Vertical cat

-Because *horizontal_cat* must know the maximum width of all files before writing any output, all files must be processed at least twice.
-To support stdin, file must be buffered to memory.
-This lead to the feature that *horizontal_cat* can be used to duplicate stdin.
+Because `horizontal_cat` must know the maximum width of all files before writing any output, all files must be processed at least twice.
+To support `stdin`, file must be buffered to memory.
+This lead to the feature that `horizontal_cat` can be used to duplicate `stdin`.

-Seems like the stdin doubling feature might be useful even for concatenating files vertically, so I included a vertical mode.
+Seems like the `stdin` doubling feature might be useful even for concatenating files vertically, so I included a vertical mode.
 But supporting vertical mode with command line options would be no fun.
 Instead, vertical mode is enabled by concatenating the source code horizontally: